 1. For snorkeling activities and beach hopping, contact the Aloguinsan Municipal Tourism Office using the following contact details:

-2. As far as we have observed, the rates depend on how many people are in your group.
+2. As far as we have observed, the rates for snorkeling depend on how many people are in your group.
 Presumably, the more group members, the lesser the rate.
-In any case, contact the Aloguinsan Municipal Tourism Office or the KEA president for details and to negotiate the fee.
+In any case, contact the Aloguinsan Municipal Tourism Office to negotiate the fee.

 3. Hermit’s Cove is quite a remote place.
 However, it can be easily reached via a boat ride from the Aloguinsan Port.
 We don’t know the boat fare since we availed of a package.
 Just ask the boatmen there on how much is the fare from the pier to Hermit’s Cove and back.